 c.
 British Red Cross does not accept any responsibility for certificates which expire because of a cancelled Course.

 d.
-Cancellations, requests to reschedule a Course or requests to substitute an Individual on a Scheduled Course can be made by phone (0844 871 8000*) or email (email@example.com).
-Cancellations can also be made using the Model Cancellation Form at the end of these Terms and Conditions.
+Cancellations, requests to reschedule a Course or requests to substitute an Individual on a Scheduled Course can be made by phone (0344 871 8000) or email (firstname.lastname@example.org).
+Cancellations can also be made using the Model Cancellation Form (Appendix 1) at the end of these Terms and Conditions.
 This applies to both Scheduled Courses and Group Courses.

 - Cancellations by an Organisation of a Group Course or of places on a Scheduled Course

 a.
 If an Organisation cancels a Group Course on giving less than 10 working days’ notice of cancellation before the Group Course start date, the Organisation shall pay the full course fee for the cancelled Group Course.